rimuadmin/ProtoFlex/docs/Common-use-cases.md

-Here are some use cases where ProtoFlex is an ideal diagnostic tool.
+ProtoFlex is a versatile tool for testing and debugging FlexRadio client applications.
+Below are several scenarios where it excels:

 ## 1. Test Commands Sent from a Custom Client

-By connecting SmartSDR to ProtoFlex, the log will list all the commands that SmartSDR uses.
-While this can be done with WireShark, it takes more effort to parse out the command and response strings.
-However, if a custom hardware device is connecting to a FlexRadio, it's very difficult to use WireShark.
-With firmware changes, the hardware device might be able to log the commands and responses, but this much easier with ProtoFlex.
+When SmartSDR connects to ProtoFlex, all exchanged commands are logged in plain text—making it easy to analyze protocol behavior.
+While WireShark can capture similar traffic, parsing command and response strings is far more tedious.
+For custom hardware clients, WireShark becomes impractical due to limited visibility and decoding complexity.
+Although firmware modifications might enable internal logging, ProtoFlex offers a much simpler and more reliable alternative.

 ## 2. Test Multiple FlexRadios on the Same Subnet
-If your client application needs to test the use case where there is more than one FlexRadio on the same subnet, ProtoFlex is ideal.
-Instead of buying or borrowing a second FlexRadio, start one (or more) ProtoFlex instances on the same subnet.
-Change the JSON configuration file to give each ProtoFlex instance a different name.
-Each ProtoFlex instance will broadcast VITA-49 UDP Discovery packets.
-You can then test how your application handles selecting one of the FlexRadios.
+If you need to test how your client handles multiple FlexRadios on the same subnet, ProtoFlex makes this easy.
+Instead of sourcing additional hardware, launch multiple ProtoFlex instances with unique names via their JSON config files.
+Each instance will broadcast VITA-49 UDP Discovery packets, allowing you to validate how your application detects and selects among available radios.

 ## 3. Test Client Application Handling of Meter Data
-If you have a client application that consumes meter data to provide warnings on high temperatures or low power, use ProtoFlex and change the meter values while it's running using the Web Application.
-You could check to see if your application warns the user when over a certain temperature or under a specific voltage.
+If your application monitors meter data — such as temperature, voltage, or fan levels — ProtoFlex lets you simulate dynamic changes in real time.
+Use the built-in Web UI to adjust meter values and verify that your client responds appropriately, such as triggering alerts for overheating or low voltage conditions.

 ## 4. Log Client Commands for Bug Report
-If you suspect a FlexRadio bug and want to record the commands that are being used by your custom hardware, to then test using a simple client (i.e. Putty) then ProtoFlex will log the commands your device is sending.
+If suspect a bug in FlexRadio's firmware or API behavior, use ProtoFlex to log every command sent by your custom hardware.
+These logs can then be replayed or tested using simple clients like PuTTY, helping you isolate issues and generate reproducible bug reports.